 Contracted Providers submit bills directly to Seven Corners, and we pay the provider for the portion of the service that is a covered benefit.
 You are responsible for payment of non-covered services, copays, and deductibles.

 Noncontracted Providers do not have a contract with Seven Corners.
 We will try to work directly with the provider for guarantee of payment if you notify us before the scheduled visit.
 If you are required to make full payment at the time the medical services are provided, Seven Corners will reimburse you for covered benefits.
 You are responsible for payment of non-covered services, copays, and deductibles.
-Paying at the time of service will not affect the negotiated rate, if a negotiated rate has been established.

 A: Seven Corners has a network of thousands of international health care providers — and the network is always growing.
 To learn more about the providers in our network, visit our Find a Doctor or Hospital page and look for the section labeled, Using the Health Plan Network Outside the United States.

-A: Seven Corners Assist is our internal assistance team, and they coordinate evacuations, repatriations, and many other types of emergency transportation.
+A: Seven Corners Assist is our internal assistance team, and they coordinate evacuations, repatriations, and many other types of transportation.
 They arrange these based on consultation with your local attending physician and our medical director.

 A: U.S. health coverage does not always cross international borders for traveling employees, employees who are living outside of the United States, or employees who are citizens of another country.
 Additionally, coverage does not provide options for quality health care providers outside of the United States.
 Seven Corners solves this issue with our large non-U.S. provider network, which consists of quality doctors and hospitals throughout the world.